-Your Global Opportunities
+Your Global Student Experience

-The Global Lounges are open to all NTU, NTIC students, Confetti students and staff.
+The Global Lounges are open to all NTU, NTIC and Confetti students and staff.
 These dedicated spaces are based on campus and virtually to provide opportunities to internationalise your CV and broaden your horizons.

-- relax and make friends from around the world
+- Relax and make friends from around the world

-- celebrate and take part in student-focused cultural events
+- Celebrate and take part in student-focused cultural events

-- develop your confidence through volunteering or part-time work
+- Develop your confidence through volunteering or part-time work

-- find out about international study abroad and placement opportunities.
+- Find out about international study abroad and placement opportunities